gomorpheus/morpheus-docs/release_notes/current.rst

             - Support for v2 Identity API was deprecated in 5.2.9 and has been dropped for this release

 :Packages: - New ``/administration/packages`` component added targeted for uploading future |morpheus| provided mpg's, however users will be able to create, distribute and/or import custom |morpheus| packages.
 Additional information on creating custom packages will be provided.
            - New Role permission ``Admin: Packages`` (None, Full) added.
 Allows or disallows access to the Packages tab on the Integrations page (Administration > Integrations)

 :Profiles: - New ``Profiles`` component added to Clouds with ``Terraform Profile`` and ``Key/Value Profile`` types.
 Profiles give users the ability to create custom object associated secrets and metadata that will automatically be mapped during provisioning and automation.
            - Terraform Profiles allow created cloud associated tfvars secrets, allowing tf apps and specs to be provisioned across multiple clouds that required different tfvars.
            - Key/Value Profiles expand provisioning, automation, billing and reporting capabilities by allowing dynamic custom object specific metadata in provisioning and automation mappings using ``<%=cloud.profile.key%>``

 :ServiceNow: - Optimized CMDB sync performance to significantly reduce sync times for large cmdb record sets.
+             - ServiceNow Multi-Domain (domain separation) Support added.
+Note: Requires upcoming plugin version

 :Terraform: - Added UI feedback and status indication when refreshing Terraform Instance state (:guilabel:`REFRESH STATE` button or "Refresh State" selection from Instance Actions menu)
             - Added support for ``count`` and ``for_each`` loops
             - ``terraform`` command line added to State tabs for executing tf cli commands with execution output